Waves and quantum physics

 Saint-Jalm Raphaël

-More info
+Zmija Andreas - More info

-Description
+- Description

 The group Waves in complex systems is interested in controlling the classical wave transport properties in various systems whose mastered designs range from homogeneous systems with complex geometries to either periodic or disordered structured materials.
-Thanks to experimental versatile platforms in optics and microwaves, and with a strong expertise in numerical simulations in wave chaos theory (effective Hamiltonian, random matrix theory), the group investigates various themes : mixed dynamics in multimode optical fibers, electromagnetic chaotic reverberation chambers, superfluidity and condensation of light, analog approaches of topological effects in condensed matter, wave diffusion or localization.
+Thanks to experimental versatile platforms in optics and microwaves, and with a strong expertise in numerical simulations in wave chaos theory (effective Hamiltonian, random matrix theory, etc.), the group investigates various themes : mixed dynamics in multimode optical fibers, electromagnetic chaotic reverberation chambers, superfluidity and condensation of light, analog approaches of topological effects in condensed matter, wave diffusion or localization.
 While the undertaken studies are motivated by the incentive of addressing fundamental questions, they still give rise to numerous applicative developments.

-Team members
+- Team members

-Aubry Geoffroy
+- Aubry Geoffroy

 Bellec Matthieu

-Doya Valerie
+Doya Valérie

 Keyrouz Carelle